Hit-and-miss engine: Usage

-Hit-and-miss engines produced power outputs from 1 through approximately 100 horsepower (0.75 - 75 kW).
+Hit-and-miss engines produced power outputs from 1 through approximately 100 horsepower (0.75–75 kW).
 These engines run slowly—typically from 250 revolutions per minute (rpm) for large horsepower engines to 600 rpm for small horsepower engines.
 They powered pumps for cultivation, saws for cutting wood, generators for electricity in rural areas, farm equipment, and many other stationary applications.
 Some were mounted on cement mixers.
 These engines also ran some early washing machines.
-They were a labour-saving device on farms, and helped farmers accomplish much more than they could previously.
+They were a labor-saving device on farms and helped farmers accomplish much more than they could previously.

-The engine was typically belted to the device being powered by a wide flat belt, typically from 2 - 6 inches (5 – 15 cm) wide.
+The engine was typically belted to the device being powered by a wide, flat belt, typically 2–6 inches (5–15 cm) wide.
 The flat belt was driven by a pulley on the engine that attached either to a flywheel or to the crankshaft.
-The pulley was specially made to have a circumference slightly tapered from the middle to each edge (like an over-inflated car tyre) so that the middle of the pulley was a slightly larger diameter.
-This kept the flat belt in the centre of the pulley.
+The pulley was specially made to have a circumference slightly tapered from the middle to each edge (like an over-inflated car tire) so that the middle of the pulley was a slightly larger diameter.
+This kept the flat belt in the center of the pulley.